ponylang/pony-patterns/creation/supply-chain.md

 ## Solution

 All of the problems that we enumerated above come from attempting to create objects whose creation can fail in the constructor of our actor.
-Rather than delay errors until we are in our actor's constructor, a much better approach, is supply our dependencies fully initialized.
+Rather than delay errors until we are in our actor's constructor, a much better approach is to supply our dependencies fully initialized.

 In our previous case, we were relying on two things: